Vivianwcao/Aimsio-Invoice-Processing-Pipeline/README.md

 Aimsio exports data into three distinct JSON payload formats depending on whether field staff save a transaction as a ticket, an invoice, or a blanket invoice.
 Upstream users select the ticket or invoice format based on whether the downstream buyer expects an OpenTicket or OpenInvoice submission.
 About 99% of the data required is provided and can be directly processed in the structured JSON.
 However, several pieces of information required by downstream platforms are omitted from the JSON and are only available in the attached PDF documents.

-To prepare each submission, the pipeline performs four processing steps:
+To prepare each submission, the pipeline should perform four processing steps:

 * **Determine the supplier department:** The JSON export does not include the supplier department.
 Instead, the selected department is indicated by the logo shown in the PDF header, so the pipeline identifies the logo to determine which supplier department to submit as.